59de44955ebd/unpacker.py/README.md

 ## Notes

 Director movies and castlibs extracted from projectors are always protected/compressed.
-You can try to decompile such movies with [ProjectorRays](https://github.com/ProjectorRays/ProjectorRays) to turn them into editable files that can be opened in Director.
+You can try to decompile such files with [ProjectorRays](https://github.com/ProjectorRays/ProjectorRays) to turn them into editable files that can be opened and edited in Director.